AlexisRodriguezCS/GridWord/README.md

 | `num_rows` | Print the number of rows in the GridWorld |
 | `num_cols` | Print the number of columns in the GridWorld |
 | `quit` | Exit the program |

+ **Additionally, it's worth noting that all functions, except for the 'members' function, have a runtime of O(1), making them highly efficient and fast for any size of the grid.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>